 A few questions comes to mind when looking at the new Zhiyun product.
 Why wasn’t it called the Smooth Q5?
 Considering Zhiyun already have in market the Smooth Q3 and the Smooth Q4, should have been an easy naming prcoess.
 The 2nd and more intrigueing question is why the Zhiyun people chose to launch a Kickstarter campaign for the Smooth Q2 instead of actually launching a new product to the market, as they have done many times in the past.
 Did the Zhiyun people wait for the Osmo Mobile 3 to be introduced so they can launch a better competing product?
 Those questions will remain unanswered, but 24H after the Kickstarter campaign launched, the goal was met.
 So now we wait to receive the unit and put it to test.

-The new Zhiyun Smooth Q2 will reach the market, meaning those who were first to back the Kickstarter campagin, late October 2019 at a price tag of $139, if you were quick enough, you got a better early bird price.
+The new Zhiyun Smooth Q2 is already in the market at a price tag of $139, if you were quick enough, you got a better early bird price.

 While the new Smooth Q2 isn’t foldable like the Osmo Mobile 3, it’s truly a pocket sized mobile gimbal, the size of a Cola can, significantly smaller than the Osmo Mobile 3.
 It doesn’t fold, it’s just small at 20X1oX4CM and 380 grams, with an official max payload of 260 grams (The new Samsung Galaxy Note 10+ weighs 196 grams) and can also work with external lenses like Moment.
 Unlike the DJI Osmo Mobile 3, the Smooth Q2 has a universal tripod screw at the base of the unit, which allows you to use your own tripods, whereas the Osmo Mobile 3 requires it’s own unique tripod.
 The Smooth Q2 will also let you connect microphones to the USB-C port with no hassle.